-1To be chosen from ENGL 2110, 2115, 2120, 2125, 2155, 2160, or 2165.
-2Students must successfully complete a minimum of 3 credits of EXPL.
-Criminal Justice Associate in Science The criminal justice curriculum, which is designed for transfer into a baccalaureate degree program, will provide students with a solid foundation in criminal justice and the liberal arts.
-Students successfully completing this degree may continue at Keystone College and earn a bachelor of science in criminal justice.
-Students meeting all graduation requirements receive an associate in science degree.
-Graduation Requirements ENGL 0050 - Critical and Analytical Reading: All students must either test-out of or successfully complete this course for graduation.
+ECE 2010 - Special Studies in ECE ECE 3150 - Administration and Supervision in Schools for Young Children EDUC 2125 - Teaching Literacy through Literature EDUC 4530- Special Topics: Administration of Childcare Facilities PSYC 3165 - Cognition and Learning PSYC 4110/BUSN 4115 - Organizational Behavior PSYC 4115/LEAD 4110 - Leadership Strategies SOCI 1110 - Introduction to Sociology SPEC 2110 - Characteristics and Needs of Exceptional Learners SPEC 2115 - Special Education Processes and Procedures SPEC 2120 - Early Intervention and Transitions Other courses require advisor approval.
+Free Electives: Sufficient free electives must be taken to ensure the student has earned a minimum of 61 credits for graduation.
+Environmental Studies Associate in Arts The environmental resource management curriculum is primarily concerned with the relationships of people and their societal institutions with the natural world.
+Students successfully completing this curriculum are guaranteed acceptance at State University of New York - Syracuse.
+The environmental studies curriculum also transfers to a variety of other institutions.
+Students meeting all graduation requirements receive an associate in arts.
+Bachelor's degrees lead to the following emphases: land use planning, biological science application, information and technology, policy and management, and environmental communications.
+Graduation Requirements ENGL 0050 - All students must demonstrate competency in this course whether by achieving specified SAT/ACT scores or by successful completion of the course.
 The course carries two credits which are included in full-time status and financial aid considerations, but do not count toward the minimum earned credits necessary for graduation.
-Students who test-out of the course receive an exemption that does not carry credits.
+Students who are exempted from the course due to SAT/ACT scores receive an exemption that does not carry credits.
 All students must successfully complete the General Education and Curriculum requirements listed below with a minimum overall grade point average of 2.00 to graduate from this curriculum.
-Additional graduation criteria are found beginning on page 41.
-General Education Requirements Courses fulfilling the General Education Requirements can be found beginning on page 51.
+Additional graduation criteria are found beginning on page 43.
+General Education Requirements Courses fulfilling the General Education Requirements can be found beginning on page 54.
 Competencies: